Jorch72/Quotient/README.md

 ## Where?

 You can download Quotient from [GitHub Releases]() or the [Elytra CI]().
-The former is stable builds, the later is experimental builds.
+The former is stable builds, the latter is experimental builds.